Everything You Need to Know About Marine Insurance

-Mechanical failure can cause damage to your container and your belongings with in it.
-The ship, the port, the trucks and their operators are not infallible.
+Mechanical failure can cause damage to your container and your belongings within it.
+The ship, the port, the trucks, and their operators are not infallible.
 Nor are the operators of the equipment.
 While it is uncommon, damage occurs.
 Another occasional occurrence is piracy.
-Though they prefer to get ransom there is no promise that cargo arrives intact.
+Though they prefer to get ransom, there is no promise that cargo arrives intact.

-Marine Insurance Types
+Types Of Marine Insurance

 Total Loss Insurance